mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 2.0.4 - 4-30-2020 =
+* Fixed: an issue with logging themes updates
+* Fixed: an issue with logging created posts
+* Added: option to recreate the plugin database tables

 = 2.0.3 - 2-7-2020 =
 * Fixed: an issue logging UpdraftPlus scheduled backups